davegill/wrf-coop/README_user.md

 ### WRF DA build<a name="Third"/>

 The WRF DA code is accidentally broken when modifications are made to some of the dyn_em subroutines, or when modifications to a registry file mandates an associated update in the DA source.
-It is usually sufficient to test for the successful build of the WRF DA executables for a few scenarios: 3dvar, wrfplus, and 4dvar.
+It is usually sufficient to test for the successful build of the WRF DA executables for a few scenarios: WRFPlus, WRFDA-4DVAR, and WRFDA.

 ## Docker: end to end<a name="docker"/>